katetrammell/Spreadsheet/Resources/README.txt

                   This is necessary to get the information as to what cell the user has selected so that the controller can act accordingly.

+* Created a new View design that allows for adding editing (/src/edu/cs3500/spreadsheets/view.BasicSpreadSheetGraphicalViewEditable)